New Zealand scrambles to find source of new virus infections

 The nation's parliament was due to be dissolved Wednesday ahead of a general election on Sept.
 19 as lawmakers hit the campaign trail.
 But Ardern said she was delaying the dissolution until at least Monday in case lawmakers needed to meet at short notice.
 She said she was also seeking advice about options for the election.

 Under New Zealand law, the government could delay the election for up to about two months.
-The main candidates have already cancelled most of their planned campaign events for the rest of the week.
+The main candidates have already cancelled most of their planned upcoming campaign events.

 The outbreak was found after a man in his 50s went to his doctor Monday with symptoms and was swabbed twice, testing positive both times.
-Six other people in the man’s household were then tested, with three more testing positive.
+Three more people in his household tested positive later.

 The case has health authorities scratching their heads, as the man had not recently traveled overseas and had no immediately apparent connection with infections contained at the border.